SafeExamBrowser/seb-server/docs/lmssetup.rst

 is only able to see and create LMS Setup for its own institution.
 The name of the LMS Setup should be unique and is to identify a LMS
 SEB Server internally.
 Use the "Type" selector to specify the type of the LMS to bind to the SEB Server within the LMS Setup.
 Currently supported are:

-- Testing: This is for testing purposes only and can be used to mock a LMS to test exam settings.
+- **Testing**: This is for testing purposes only and can be used to mock a LMS to test exam settings.
 This type provides some mock-up courses within the
   LMS API of the SEB Server that can be seen in the LMS Exam Lookup once the LMS text setup is active.
 This mock-up courses can be imported and configuraed as exams like they would exist.
 But note the a SEB client that is trying to connect to such a course would not be able to connect to the LMS since it is not existing.
 But a SEB client is able to download the defined exam configuration for testing.
-- Open edX: This type is to bind an existing `Open edX <https://open.edx.org/>`_ LMS system that is available on the Internet or intranet.
+- **Open edX**: This type is to bind an existing `Open edX <https://open.edx.org/>`_ LMS system that is available on the Internet or intranet.
 The SEB
   Server tries to make use of the described API's of the Open edX system and if the automated SEB restriction feature wanted to be used the
   :ref:`lms-setup-edx-plugin-label` must be installed properly within the LMS.
-- Moodle: This type is to bind an existing `Moodle <https://moodle.org//>`_ LMS system that is available on the Internet or intranet.
+- **Moodle**: This type is to bind an existing `Moodle <https://moodle.org//>`_ LMS system that is available on the Internet or intranet.
 The SEB
   Server tries to make use of the described API's of the Moodle system but there is currently no SEB restriction plugin available that works with SEB Server.